idlelearner/idlelearner.github.io/about.md

 permalink: /about/
 ---

-I work as an engineering tech lead at whitepages in Seattle.
+I work as an senior software engineer at Algorithmia in Seattle.
 I am passionate about coding, enjoy designing systems and building stellar teams.
 I like to learn a lot and try out new things.
 This will be a journal where I am planning to write them down so it can be useful for someone.
 I also travel and have visited 21 US states in last 4 years.

 [Twitter](https://twitter.com/dhass21)
  |